yabellini/docs.carpentries.org/topic_folders/governance/bylaws.md

 Committees and task forces are an integral part of The Carpentries community and play an important role in how the community performs tasks and advances towards its goals and fulfills its mission.

-Committees and task forces can be proposed or organised by the [Executive Council](https://carpentries.org/governance/) or the [Core Team](https://carpentries.org/team/).
-Community members may also propose a committee or a task force via the Core Team as detailed in the respective policies listed below.
+Committees and task forces are typically proposed or organised by the [Executive Council](https://carpentries.org/governance/) or the [Core Team](https://carpentries.org/team/).
+Community members may also submit a proposal for a committee or a task force via the Core Team as detailed in their respective policies.

 The functioning of committees and task forces is overseen by the Core Team and
 they report periodically to the Executive Council about their activities.